agra-uni-bremen/metaSMT/README.md

 metaSMT heavily relies on different dependencies (e.g. the different solving engines).
-For a succesfull build, a folder named 'dependencies' containing them is expetected to be present in the metaSMT main folder.
+For a succesfull build, a folder named 'dependencies' containing them is expected to be present in the metaSMT main folder.
 You can either freshly clone the repository from https://github.com/agra-uni-bremen/dependencies.git or symlink to an existing dependencies folder.
-The foldername 'dependencies' is fixed and can not be changed
+The folder name 'dependencies' is fixed and cannot be changed

 ## 1. The `bootstrap.sh` script